-Cardiovascular training (endurance training) as jogging, cycling, rowing etc. twice a week - minimum 20 minutes without any interruption.
-Any sports activity which has "stand still" during the activity such as soccer, tennis or any ball sport is not suitable for the endurance training, but recommended as additional training;
+- Cardiovascular training (endurance training) as jogging, cycling, rowing etc. twice a week minimum 20 minutes without any interruption.
+Any sports activity which has "stand still" during the activity such as soccer, tennis or any ball sport is not suitable for the endurance training, but recommended as additional training; - Training to build up muscles for neck and back at least twice a week; - The immersion certificate (ref 205.05);

-- · Training to build up muscles for neck and back at least twice a week; - The immersion certificate (ref 205.05); - A photo; - The fees will be fixed by the General Assembly; - A current rule book will be given to the driver along with the super licence. - 10.9.
+- A photo; - The fees will be fixed by the UIM Council and paid to the UIM Secretariat.
+Superlicence fee fixed to 300 euro.
+For late application, the superlicence fee has been fixed to 600 euro and must be paid to the UIM Secretariat: - Medical expertise fee for drivers over 50 years in the season: 150 euro; - A current rule book will be given to the driver along with the super licence. - 10.9.
 The National Authorities are responsible for the information given. - 10.10.
-The application will be examined by the Secretariat of the UIM, with the assistance of the Formulae Committee who will decide on its acceptability. - 10.11.
+The application will be examined by the Formulae Committee who will advise the UIM Secretariat on its acceptability. - 10.11.
 The decision of the Formulae Committee on all matters concerning superlicences is final and cannot be protested or appealed.